terraindata/terrain/README.md

 * Download and extract Webstorm to somewhere like ~/programs/webstorm https://www.jetbrains.com/webstorm/download/#section=linux
 * Run Webstorm and select 'Open existing project...'
   * Select the root directory of the Search repo, for example ~/terrain/Search/
-* Set up a Run & Debug configuration:
+* To run one of the configured scripts via npm:
   * From the 'Run' menu, select 'Run/Debug Configurations'
-  * To run one of the configured scripts via npm:
   * Click '+' to add a configuration
   * Select 'npm' from the list of configuration types
   * Put a name in for this configuration
   * Set the command to 'run'
   * Set the script to one of the options listed in package.json, like 'test-back'
   * Make sure the node intepreter is set correctly (on linux with above config, it should be ~/n/bin/node)
   * Set any other args or options you like
   * Now you can run the script inside Webstorm!
   * It isn't yet known how to get webstorm to debug via npm launched scripts
 * To run a project on node and be able to debug it inside webstorm:
+  * From the 'Run' menu, select 'Run/Debug Configurations'
   * Click '+' to add a configuration
   * Select 'Node.js' from the list of configuration types
   * Put a name in for this configuration
   * Make sure the node interpreter is set correctly (on linux with above config, it should be ~/n/bin/node)
   * Fill out any node parameters (typically '--harmony')
   * Set the working directory (typically the root Search repo dir, like /home/charles/terrain/Search)
   * Choose the entry point js file, such as 'midwway/test/TestSuite.js'.
 If the file is a typescript file, choose the transpiled js version.
   * Fill out any additional settings you like
   * You can now run and debug your node code inside webstorm!

 ## Major Dependencies